ahmedlabib02/Nlp-project/README.md

 ### 2.1 Data Structure and Quality
 - **Data Overview:**
-  We used `df.info()` to confirm that our DataFrame contains 48 rows and 6 columns (title, channel, category, transcript, raw_length, diacritic_count).
+  We used `df.info()` to confirm that our DataFrame contains 48 rows and 4 columns (title, channel, category, transcript).
 - **Missing Values:**
   One transcript is missing a category, which will be handled in later stages.
 - **Duplicates:**